-The Guardian Life Insurance Company of America New York, NY
+The Guardian Life Insurance Company of America guardianlife.com

+New York, NY

 The New York State Department of Labor annually publishes the New York State Average Weekly Wage by March 31 of each year, which will be the basis for determining the maximum benefit payable for the subsequent calendar year. https://dol.ny.gov/new-york-state-averageweekly-wage-nysaww-0.
 The information is a general overview of New York's Disability Benefits Law and Paid Family Leave Law and is not intended to serve, nor should it be used, as legal advice.
-Planholders are advised to consult with appropriate legal and tax counsel to determine the impact on their business and their compliance responsibilities.
 In the event of any conflict between the information presented here and the relevant insurance policy and NY Law and Regulations, the policy and NY Law and Regulations shall control.
-Guardian, its subsidiaries, agents and employees $do \, not \, provide \, tax, legal, \, or \, accounting \, advice. \, Consult \, your \, tax, legal, \, or \, accounting \, professional \, accounting \,$ regarding your individual situation.
+Guardian, its subsidiaries, agents and employees do not provide tax, legal, or accounting advice.
+Consult your tax, legal, or accounting professional regarding your individual situation.
 Links to external sites are provided for your convenience in locating related information and services.
-Guardian, its subsidiaries, agents and employees expressly disclaim any responsibility for and do not maintain, control, recommend, or endorse third-party sites, organizations, products, or services and make no representation as to the completeness, suitability, or $quality the reof. \, Guardian @is a \, registered \, trademark \, of \, The \, Guardian \, Life \, Insurance \, Company \, of \, The \, Guardian \, Life \, Insurance \, Company \, of \, The \, Guardian \, Life \, Insurance \, Company \, of \, The \, Guardian \, Life \, Insurance \, Company \, of \, The \, Guardian \, Life \, Insurance \, Company \, of \, The \, Guardian \, Life \, Insurance \, Company \, of \, The \, Guardian \, Life \, Insurance \, Company \, of \, The \, Guardian \, Life \, Insurance \, Company \, of \, The \, Guardian \, Company \, of \, Company$ America. © Copyright 2021, The Guardian Life Insurance Company of America.
+Guardian, its subsidiaries, agents and employees expressly disclaim any responsibility for and do not maintain, control, recommend, or endorse third-party sites, organizations, products, or services and make no representation as to the completeness, suitability, or quality thereof.
+Guardian® is a registered trademark of The Guardian Life Insurance Company of America. © Copyright 2022, The Guardian Life Insurance Company of America.